 The Balance Center at the Hearing & Balance Center of Austin is proud to offer residents of Austin and the surrounding areas comprehensive balance assessment in a single location.
-We offer electrocochleography (ECochG), videonystagmography (VNG), bithermal calorics, computerized dynamic posturography (CDP) as well as the latest vHIT testing.
-Our goal is to effectively diagnose your balance issues to get your the treatment you need as quickly as possible.
-For those who require physical therapy treatment, we offer specialized vestibular thearpy on site, ensuring a efficient communication between your providers and convienience for you.
+We offer electrocochleography (ECochG), videonystagmography (VNG) with bithermal calorics, computerized dynamic posturography (CDP) as well as the latest vHIT testing.
+Our goal is to effectively diagnose your balance issues to get you the treatment you need as quickly as possible.
+For those who require physical therapy treatment, we offer specialized vestibular therapy on site, ensuring an efficient communication between your providers and convenience for you.

 What is Dizziness or Vertigo?

 Disorders of the inner ear that cause balance problems are miserable to experience and often quite frightening.
 Keeping balanced is an incredibly intricate and complicated task.
 It involves multiple inputs to the brain from all over the body.
 In order to maintain balance we must have clear and accurate information from the body (regarding the position of the trunk, legs, and arms, what you are touching, whether you are standing or sitting, and whether you are still or moving), the eyes (to keep track of our surroundings and the horizon, floor, and other visual clues), and our inner ears (mainly informing us about and confirming the position of the head relative to the rest of the body).
 All of this input comes in constantly, letting us adjust rapidly to keep us from falling over.
 Therefore, you might imagine there are lots of different places in that chain of command where information could potentially be mixed up.
 When the signals are crossed people feel out of whack and dizzy.